linuxserver-archive/docker-musicbrainz/README.md

 ```

 ## Setting up the application
-+ **AFTER iniatilisation is complete you will need to edit the line `sub WEB_SERVER { "localhost:5000" }` in file /config/DBDefs.pm changing localhost to the ip of your host, this is to allow css to display properly**
++ **If you did not set WEBADDRESS env variable, then AFTER iniatilisation is complete you will need to edit the line `sub WEB_SERVER { "localhost:5000" }` in file /config/DBDefs.pm changing localhost to the ip of your host, this is to allow css to display properly**

 * You must register here to recieve a musicbrainz code to allow you to recieve database updates, it is free.
 [Get Code here](https://metabrainz.org/supporters/account-type).
 * The initial import and setup of the database can take quite a long time, dependant on your download speed etc, be patient and don't restart the container before it's complete.